Poojanjalia/Poojanjalia/README.md

-# Hi there, I'm Poojan Gangajalia! 👋
+# Hi there, I'm Poojan Gangajaliya! 👋

 I am a Developer passionate about building responsive web applications.
 I specialize in the frontend with **Angular** and have experience building backend services using **C# and .NET Web API**.